 25 marks for candidate’s comparative rather than descriptive description

 10 marks for candidate’s interview presentation

-Procedure: Competitors will judge an in-hand class of four section D animals.
+Procedure: Competitors will judge an in-hand class of four Welsh Part Bred animals.
 They will be required to assess the animals standing, in walk and in trot.
 They will place the animals in their preferred order on the score card provided.
 The Assessors will judge the ponies at the same time as the competitors.
 A sheet with full details of the procedure is available and should be consulted.